ElektraInitiative/libelektra/doc/help/kdb-test.md

 ## SYNOPSIS

-`kdb test <path> [<test-name> ...]`
+`kdb test <path> [<test-name> ...]`<br>

 Where `path` is the path the user wishes to perform the test under.
 The option `test-name` argument is used to specify which test(s) to run.
-To run multiple tests, each should be named with a trailing space.
+To run multiple tests, each should be named with a trailing space.<br>
-If no `test-name` is provided, all the tests will be run.
+If no `test-name` is provided, all the tests will be run.<br>

 ## DESCRIPTION

-This command is used to run part or all of the key database test suite.
+This command is used to run part or all of the key database test suite.<br>
-These tests allow one to user to verify that a backend is capable of storing and retrieving all kinds of configuration keys and values.
+These tests allow one to user to verify that a backend is capable of storing and retrieving all kinds of configuration keys and values.<br>

-The following tests are available: basic string umlauts binary naming meta
+The following tests are available: basic string umlauts binary naming meta<br>

 ## OPTIONS